 WHEREAS, under her leadership as ITS Interim Executive Director, she accepted a National Award on behalf of Mississippi for the "Best Overall State Government Experience" which is the highest honor presented by the Center for Digital Government; and

 WHEREAS, Ms. Blocker has been the consistent face representing ITS at the State Capitol for the past decade.
 Her integrity and reputation precede her and have built trusted relationships within Mississippi State Government.
 All of these efforts have resulted in unquantifiable benefits for the taxpayers of Mississippi; and

 WHEREAS, Ms. Blocker has spent many hours personally mentoring and developing countless state employees who respect her as a professional and also consider her a friend.
 Her character and reputation precede her whether she is at the Capitol working with Legislators and other elected officials, interacting with state agencies, or working internally with ITS staff; and it is with great pride that we recognize this record of achievement and legacy of leadership:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the distinguished service of Michele T. Blocker to the Citizens of Mississippi on the occasion of her retirement as Chief Administrative Officer of the Mississippi Department of Information Technology Services (ITS) and extend to Ms. Blocker the best wishes of the Mississippi Senate on this auspicious occasion.

-BE IT FURTHER RESOLVED, That this resolution be presented to Coach Taylor and the Lady Tigers, be forwarded to the Board of Trustees of State Institutions of Higher Learning, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Michele Blocker, forwarded to the State Board for ITS, and made available to the Capitol Press Corps.